PACHA NISHI

 STAGE ONE:

-EXPERIMENTAL PLOT
+EXPERIMENTAL PLOTS

 Establishing a tall canopy of native hardwood trees and a nursery of trees and lianas